DEVITY-IOT/devity-iot.github.io/website/docs/reference/certificate-authority.md

 <!-- [Go to Top](#why-a-ca-is-necessary) -->

-## Create an External CA
+## Create an Enterprise CA

-Follow the steps below to create an Intermediate CA, signed by an External Root CA.
+Follow the steps below to create an Intermediate CA, signed by an Enterprise Root CA.

-1. Choose 'External CA'.
+1. Choose 'Enterprise CA'.
 Give a unique CA name to identify it later.
 Click 'Next'.

 ![KEYNOA](/img/KEYNOA/reference-doc/Enterprise-CA/1-create-Ext-CA.png)